Skip to content

 Resistance Management Strategies

-• Provide choice where possible: Let users opt in gradually, choose how they receive AI input, or customise interfaces.
+• Provide choice where possible.
+Let users opt in gradually, choose how they receive AI input, or customize interfaces.
 Agency reduces resistance.

 Job Redesign